Category: Quick Start

 Connect to Cluster with GUI Using ssh Command Read More »

-Starting a GUI Interactive Session through X2Go Read More »
+Start a GUI Interactive Session through X2Go Read More »

 X2Go is a Remote Desktop solution for connecting to Linux servers.
 X2Go Client can be installed on Windows, MacOS or Linux systems.
 X2Go can keep your GUI sessions to the Linux servers alive if you don’t sign out even if …